-Some programs require a C+ grade in courses for successful completion of the course.
-Failure to obtain a C+ will require the student to repeat the course in order to obtain that level of proficiency, advance to the next level of courses, and/or meet graduation requirements.
+Some programs require a minimum grade, typically a C or C+, in courses for successful completion of the course.
+Failure to obtain the minimum grade will require the student to repeat the course in order to obtain that level of proficiency, advance to the next level of courses, and/or meet graduation requirements.